Skip to Content

 • The dog bites or "otherwise attacks" another person

-• The injured person was in a public place or was lawfully in a private place, and
+• The injured person was in a public place or lawfully in a private place; and

 • The injured person did not provoke the dog

-The phrase "otherwise attacks" applies in situations when a person is injured by a dog without being bitten, such as if a dog jumps on someone and causes them to fall and get hurt.
-Dogs can also cause injuries and infections with scratches.
-Additionally, South Carolina does not have a "one bite rule," meaning that dog owners can be held liable for injuries even if their dog has never previously bitten someone or shown aggression.
+The phrase "otherwise attacks" covers situations when someone is injured by a dog—even without a bite—such as a strong jump that causes a person to fall and get hurt.
+Injuries and infections from scratches can also be included.
+Notably, South Carolina does not have a "one bite rule," meaning dog owners may be liable even if the dog has never bitten or shown aggression before.

 Types of Dog Bite Injuries

-For some dogs, their bark is worse than their bite – but for others, the bite is just as bad.
-While they are often lovable companions, dogs can exhibit aggressive or territorial behaviors if they feel threatened or if they are untrained.
-Dog bites can lead to many types of injuries which can vary in severity.
+For some dogs, their bark is worse than their bite—but for others, the bite is just as dangerous.
+While dogs are often cherished companions, they can display aggressive or territorial tendencies if threatened or poorly trained.
+Dog bites can result in many kinds of injuries, each with its own level of severity.

 Common dog bite injuries include: